scaleofone/vscode-devstand/README.md

-# The missing node between understanding and Kubernetes
+# Visualise microservices and deploy to Kubernetes from a single file

 1. Start with familiar abstractions well-known to any developer:<br>
    - `Web service`